-If you have or suspect you have an emergency, please contact a licensed divorce attorney immediately to determine exactly what you should do in light of your situation.
+Please note: You may complete these steps in any order.
+But if you have an emergency, please immediately contact a licensed divorce attorney in your state and ask for help.
 If you aren’t aware of any emergencies, read on.

 Step One: Assess your Situation